XPMUser/XPMUser.github.io/README.md

 There's one version I haven't mentioned yet, it is the least buggy out of all of these versions.

-The current version | The most functional build! + Friendship Mode
+The current version | The most functional build! + Friendship Mode in the game itself!

 Huh?
 The current version?
 This isn't Old Prodigy!
 Well - maybe not, but it is New Prodigy, it is more Prodigy than any of these versions.
 The full-game experience is to be experienced there.
 There is no other version with the intricately designed education system, and there